 - Spray weeds on driveways and in paving on a dry, sunny day with no wind.

-- Check the entire garden for pests and diseases as temperatures increase.
+- Check the entire garden for pests and diseases.
+They become more prevalent as temperatures increase.
 React immediately any problem is identified.

 - Continue applying snail and slug bait to parts of the garden with soft young new growth.

 It’s a smile, it’s a kiss, it’s a sip of wine……it’s summertime!